haimbilia/BuyHub/readme.txt

-    => 053817 - on registration screen> logo is not displaying => 053832 - rating star color is different in admin and front end => 053932 - while placing order> when no coupon or discount is there then getting entry on name of saving
+    => 053817 - on registration screen> logo is not displaying => 053832 - rating star color is different in admin and front end => 053932 - while placing order> when no coupon or discount is there then getting entry on name of saving => 053954 - Not storing Product unit price so in report data not coming

 New Features:
     => Admin shipped products listing page